Tiger Tracker: All Clemson Recruiting Mailbag - NewsBreak

 You've got recruiting questions and we have the answers.

-Welcome to All Clemson's recruiting mailbag, where each week we will answer your recruiting questions.
-Or we will at least attempt to do so, as recruiting is a world with many moving parts and an ever-changing landscape.
+Welcome to All Clemson's recruiting mailbag, where we will answer your recruiting questions each week.
+Or we will at least attempt to do so, as recruiting is a world with many moving parts and an ever-changing landscape where circumstances can often change in a flash.

 With that in mind, let's dive in.